martybillingsley/tinkRworks/cryptography2/README.md

 ![Koch depth 0](https://raw.githubusercontent.com/martybillingsley/images/master/subCipherKey.png) <br><br>
 Using a scrambled alphabet like this, there are 26!(26 factorial, which is 26x55x24x23x . . . x2x1) different keys.
 This is in more than 400 septillion possible keys.
 (Remember, with the Caesar Cipher, there were only 26 possible keys.)

-To crack this type of cipher by using brute force -- trying every possible key -- takes a long time. (estimate length of time) This was a fairly secure type of cipher before the invention of the computer.
-The drawbacks of the cipher are that the sender and receiver must both know the key and that it can be crackexd using frequency analysis.
+To crack this type of cipher by using brute force -- trying every possible key -- takes a long time.
+This was a fairly secure type of cipher before the invention of the computer.
+The drawbacks of the cipher are that the sender and receiver must both know the key and that it can be cracked using frequency analysis.
 <br>

 ## Enciphering using a substitution cipher
 Write a function called `encrypt()` that takes a plaintext message (a string) and a key (also a string of letters) and returns the encrypted message.
 For example:<br>
 `encrypt('hello', 'jaxscidkbguqzpeorvlyfthmnw')` <br>
 would return the string 'kcqqe'
+{% spoiler "Algorithm" %}
+First, create a dictionary of plaintext letters to encrypted letters.
+For the above example, it would start out like this:<br>
+`{'a':'j', 'b':'a', 'c':x'}`<br>
+Debugging hint: you can print out a dictionary to see its contents.<br>
+Practice using Python dictionaries here<br><br>
+Next, you'll build up a string of encrypted letters.
+This string starts out empty, and you'll add to it using the `+` operator.<br>
+For each letter in the plaintext message, look up its eqivalent in the dictionary that you created, and add the encrypted letter to the string.<br>
+Remember to return the string when the for loop finishes!
+{% endspoiler %}<br>